The Bells That Still Can Ring

 Maggie is a Portland-based installation artist whose work is heavily influenced by the intersection of performance and visual art.
 She holds a B.F.A. from Portland State University.
 Her work has been presented in Portland, Minneapolis, and Seattle.
 Maggie has worked with dancers and performance artists in Portland to create prop and scenic design, including: Portland Experimental Theatre Ensemble, Third Rail Repertory Theatre, Lewis and Clark College, Allie Hankins, Linda Austin, and The Holding Project.

 Before joining Portland Center Stage, Chip held the role of artistic associate/resident director at Kansas City Repertory Theatre for seven years, where their directing credits included School Girls; Or, The African Mean Girls Play, Welcome to Fear City, Sex with Strangers, and A Raisin in the Sun.
 Beyond KCRep stages, directing credits include Becoming Martin by Kevin Willmott (world premiere, The Coterie Theatre), dwb: driving while black (Lawrence Arts Center), and 4:48 Psychosis (The Buffalo Room).
 Chip has developed work with playwrights including Kevin Willmott, Kara Lee Corthron, Brittany K. Allen, Catherine Trieschmann, Darren Canady, Andrew Rosendorf, Michelle T. Johnson, and Michael Finke.
-They has developed work at The William Inge Theater Festival, NYU Steinhardt’s New Plays for Young Audiences, Orlando Shakes’ Playfest, Midwest Dramatists Center, Kansas City Repertory Theatre’s OriginKC: New Works Festival, and Portland Center Stage’s JAW Festival.
+They have developed work at The William Inge Theater Festival, NYU Steinhardt’s New Plays for Young Audiences, Orlando Shakes’ Playfest, Midwest Dramatists Center, Kansas City Repertory Theatre’s OriginKC: New Works Festival, and Portland Center Stage’s JAW Festival.
 Chip has a B.F.A. from NYU Tisch School of the Arts.

 Kamilah is a dramaturg, playwright, and educator originally from North Carolina.
 She holds a B.F.A. in Theater Education from UNC-Greensboro.
 Most recently, she served as the artistic assistant at Two River Theater in Red Bank, NJ, and formerly spent several seasons at Asolo Repertory Theater in Sarasota, FL, and Triad Stage in Greensboro, NC.